x3nex/CMN6204-Wordpress-Assignment-1/README.md

 16. Commit all changes and open up a pull request aimed at the original SAE repository on GitHub.

 Rejoice, Hooray!

-## Deadline

-The project is mandatory, as we will use it on lectures.
-All tasks are mandatory.
-The deadline is next Wednesday at 23:59.

-From the very next lecture, we will be dwelling deeper and deeper into code.
-Please do not fail to submit the project on time, as it will prevent you from actively working on the lecture and understanding the future code.

-If you have any questions during the way (and you should), please ask on Slack, in the #code channel.

-Good luck!